wataruSakurai/pyScss/README.rst

 Quickstart
 ----------

-You need Python 2.6 or later.
-Python 3 is also supported.
+You need Python 3 or later.

 Installation::